hamlet-io/docs/docs/how-to/define/adding-env-vars.md

   }
   ```

-1. After all of that you should now have the following structure in your settings folder
+1. After that you should now have the following structure in your settings folder.

   ```terminal
   myapi/config/settings/